 - English-taught courses at the Rothberg International School in a wide variety of subjects

-- Departmental Hebrew University classes taught alongside Israeli students (sufficient knowledge of Hebrew required)
+- Departmental Hebrew University classes taught alongside Israeli students

 - Internships (3 credits, optional)

 - Independent study (maximum of 3 credits, optional, I-UROP Scholarship eligible)

 Spring in Jerusalem—Honors Program (spring): Combines language study, research, and advanced coursework; competetive.
 3.7 GPA minimum requirement.